SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 TODO:

     TR: Why is -postfix here?
 Does it just mean that '?' is a postfix operator.

 .. syntax-grammar::

     Grammar of an optional type

     optional-type --> basic-type ``?``

+..
+Note:
+    The -postfix disambiguates between two terminals
+    which have the same text but which have different whitespace.

+    Compare:

+        bar?.doSomething()
+        foo ?
+42 : 7

+    One way to explain this is to have two different terminals.

+    postfix-question --> ``?``
+    infix-question --> `` ? ``

+    Better -- explain in prose.
+    There must not be whitespace between the basic-type and the ?.